• Home

 Here’s a map for you with the areas where to have the food mentioned in this post:

-If you’re interested not just in the food but also in exploring more, here’s 7 places to see in Cebu.
+If you’re interested not just in the food but also in exploring more, here’s an overview of the main Cebu tourist spots

 Have you visited the Philippines?
 What did you think of the food?